-When experiments don't provide the results we expect (e.g., when the planet Vulcan fails to appear) we look for reasons that allow us to keep as much of the framework as we can, even if the details of the picture become more complicated than we would like (e.g., rings of small asteroids especially oriented to affect the planet Mercury and no other).
-Eventually, someone comes along who suggests a completely different framework that creates an entirely new picture, a new paradigm, by which to interpret our previous results.
+When experiments don't provide the results we expect (e.g., when the planet Vulcan fails to appear), we look for reasons that allow us to keep as much of the framework as we can, even if the details of the picture become more complicated than we would like (e.g., rings of small asteroids especially oriented to affect the planet Mercury and no other).
+Eventually, someone comes along who suggests a completely different framework that creates an entirely new picture-a new paradigm-by which to interpret our previous results.
 Whether this new paradigm is "simpler" than what came before, thus satisfying Occam's Razor, is rarely agreed upon by the scientists of the time.
 According to Kuhn, scientists during these scientific revolutions rarely have a rational reason for choosing one framework over another.

-For instance, Copernicus proposed a new paradigm in which the Earth was only one planet among many planets in orbit around the Sun.
-When Galileo's telescope revealed moons orbiting Jupiter and that our Moon, Sun and planets all had features of their own, it refuted a tenet of the old paradigm that all motion must center on the Earth, while confirming a central aspect of the new paradigm that the heavenly spheres were physical places just like the Earth.
-Copernicus' model of planets orbiting the Sun in perfect circles did not, however, predict the positions of the planets as well as Ptolemy's complex systems of celestial spheres within spheres.
-Understandably, a reasonable a person could choose the old complexity over the new simplicity when simplicity didn't work.
-But new paradigms suggest new hypotheses with new experiments that might make no sense under the old framework.
+For instance, Copernicus proposed a new paradigm in which the Earth was only one planet among many in orbit around the Sun.
+When Galileo's telescope revealed moons orbiting Jupiter, and previously unknown features of our Moon, the Sun, and the other planets of the solar system, it refuted a tenet of the old paradigm, which had said that all motion must center on the Earth, while confirming a central aspect of the new paradigm: that the heavenly spheres were physical places just like the Earth.
+Copernicus's model of planets orbiting the Sun in perfect circles did not, however, predict the positions of the planets as well as Ptolemy's complex systems of celestial spheres within spheres did.
+Understandably, a reasonable person could choose the old complexity over the new simplicity when simplicity didn't work.
+But new paradigms suggest new hypotheses-with new experiments that might make no sense under the old framework.

 The parallax motion of nearby stars over the course of a year is a phenomenon that makes no sense in a universe where the Earth doesn't move.
-Likewise, a universe where the Earth is simply another planet requires that the Moon, planets and Sun also exhibit features and turn on their axes just like we do on Earth.
-In time, all of these phenomena were revealed through the ever-increasing magnification of telescopes, while the physical laws of Kepler and Newton revealed that the same force that causes an apple to drop here on Earth makes the planets orbit the Sun in elliptical, not circular, paths to produce even better agreement to observations than Ptolemy's crystalline spheres.
-Whatever the reason individual scientists have for accepting one framework over another, eventually no serious scientist is left to propose new additions to the old paradigm and the scientific revolution is complete.
+Likewise, a universe where the Earth is simply another planet requires that the Moon, planets, and Sun also exhibit features and turn on their axes just like the Earth.
+In time, all of these phenomena were revealed through the ever-increasing magnification of telescopes.
+Meanwhile, the physical laws of Kepler and Newton revealed that the same force that causes an apple to drop here on Earth makes the planets orbit the Sun in elliptical, not circular, paths, a discovery that produced even better agreement with observations than Ptolemy's crystalline spheres.
+Whatever reason individual scientists have for accepting one framework over another, eventually no serious scientist is left to propose new additions to the old paradigm, and the scientific revolution is complete.
 From that moment onward, it becomes the task of new scientists to understand the implications of news laws within the new framework.

-At the dawn of the 20th century, astronomers believed they understood the framework of Copernicus, Galileo, and Newton so completely that the well-respected astronomer A. A. Michelson could write:
+At the dawn of the twentieth century, astronomers believed they understood the framework of Copernicus, Galileo, and Newton so completely that the well-respected astronomer A. A. Michelson could write:

-The more important fundamental laws and facts of physical science have all been discovered, and these are so firmly established that the possibility of their ever being supplanted in consequence of new discoveries is exceedingly remote.
+The more important fundamental laws and facts of physical science have all been discovered, and these are so firmly established that the possibility of their ever being supplanted in consequence of new discoveries ф is exceedingly remote.
 Nevertheless, it has been found that there are apparent exceptions to most of these laws, and this is particularly true when the observations are pushed to a limit, i.e., whenever the circumstances of experiment are such that extreme cases can be examined.
 Such examination almost surely leads, not to the overthrow of the law, but to the discovery of other facts and laws whose action produces the apparent exceptions.